News

 To get a course certificate, students must pass the final exam and the project.
 If you pass both, the exam and the project, the final grades for the course will be computed as the (equally weighted) arithmetic mean between your exam grade and your project grade, rounded towards your exam grade.

 The practical project is to be implemented in C++ by groups of 2-3 students.
+The grade will depend on how many tests your compiler passes, how much the individual students contributed to the project, and the demonstrated understanding of the project in the oral presentation.
 In the end of the lecture period, we will host a competition for the student compiler implementations.
 The top performing groups of the competition will earn a 0.3 (or 0.4) bonus to their total course grades.

 Privacy Policy | Legal Notice